Love Island was our summer obsession once again, as we followed a fresh batch of Islanders over eight weeks.

 The final episode isn’t necessarily the very end of Love Island though, with Love Island: The Reunion usually airing the following Sunday.
 Again hosted by Flack, viewers get a sneak peek at what the Islanders are getting up to now they’re outside the bubble of the villa.

-Last year even featured a festive edition of Love Island, which saw Islanders reuniting at Christmas time to share gossip – and settle old scores.
+Last year even featured a festive edition of Love Island, which saw Islanders reuniting at Christmas to share gossip – and settle old scores.

 Jack Fincham and Dani Dyer took the crown in 2018; while they were the clear winners of the fourth series with a landslide victory, the twosome struggled outside the villa, and split after six months.